CDA Plans To Relocate 3 Pedestrian Bridges - UrduPoint

 CDA Plans To Relocate 3 Pedestrian Bridges

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Jun, 2019 ) :The Capital Development Authority (CDA) was planning to relocate three proposed pedestrian bridges and selected other sites for their construction on the major thoroughfares of the Federal capital as the facility was being provided through Metro Bus project on Kashmir Highway.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Jun, 2019 ) :The Capital Development Authority (CDA) was planning to relocate three proposed pedestrian bridges and selected other sites for their construction on the major thoroughfares of the Federal capital, citing the facility was already being provided through Metro Bus project on Kashmir Highway.

-The crossing bridges would be built at Islamabad Expressway near Pakistan Institute of Medical Sciences (PIMS), Jinnah Avenue close to Mehran Gate and Kashmir Highway near H-9 weekly Bazaar, the official sources in CDA told APP on Friday.
+The crossing bridges would be built at Islamabad Expressway near Pakistan Institute of Medical Sciences (PIMS), Jinnah Avenue close to Mehran Gate and Kashmir Highway near H-9 weekly Bazaar, the official sources in CDA has told APP.

 Earlier, the civic agency was contemplating erecting those crossing bridges on Kashmir Highway near the various sectors of the city including G-10, G-11 and G12, the sources added.